A closer look

 Exhibit 3: Components of the Family Office Business Plan

-Components of the Family Office Business Plan
+Components of the Family Office Business Plan -- activate to enhance object.

 Historical and current information: Background of the family: its history, values, structure, strategy, priorities, and mission; Legal structure